Jayasurya023/Jayasurya023/README.md

-# 👋 Hello, I'm Jayasurya A! 🚀
+# 👋 Hello, I'm Jayasurya ! 🚀

 Welcome to my GitHub!
 I'm a **Data Analyst** and **Machine Learning Enthusiast** working on exciting projects related to **AI**, **Deep Learning**, and **Data Science**.
 Currently exploring various algorithms and building fun and useful applications! 🎉